kcakmak/kcakmak.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. researcher at the Department of Econometrics and OR, Tilburg University.
+I am a PhD in Econometrics and OR, Tilburg University.

 My research interests include empirical industrial organization, quantitative marketing, pricing, and consumer search.